-There is a recoverable lock-free universal implementation~\cite{DBLP:conf/spaa/CohenGZ18}, which requires only one round trip to NVRAM per operation, which is optimal.
-However, it is essentially log-based, keeping the entire history of the object in a designated shared queue.
+A recoverable lock-free universal implementation~\cite{DBLP:conf/spaa/CohenGZ18} requires only one round trip to NVRAM per operation, which is optimal.
+It is essentially log-based, keeping the entire history of the object in a designated shared queue.
 It also keeps a per-process persistent log, such that, collectively, these logs keep the entire history, but different logs may have a big overlap.
-To determine the response of an operation, the entire history is read until its linearization point, at which point, the operation's response can be determined, making the construction detectable.
-This construction assumes, as we do, system-wide crashes, but makes the strong assumption that a single recovery function is executed upon recovery, consistently reconstructing the data structure.
-In contrast, our model assumes that failed processes are recovered by the system in an asynchronous manner.
+To determine the response of an operation, the entire history is read until its linearization point, where the operation's response can be determined, making the construction detectable.
+This construction makes the strong assumption that a single recovery function is executed upon recovery, consistently reconstructing the data structure, whereas we allow failed processes to be recovered by the system in an asynchronous manner.
 Romulus \cite{DBLP:conf/spaa/CorreiaFR18} is a persistent transactional memory framework that provides durability and detectability.
-However, it is blocking, satisfying only starvation-free progress for update transactions.
-Additional logging-based approaches exist as well~\cite{chatzistergiou2015rewind,DBLP:journals/pacmpl/CohenFL17}.
+However, it is blocking, satisfying only starvation-freedom for update transactions.
+Other logging-based approaches are~\cite{chatzistergiou2015rewind,DBLP:journals/pacmpl/CohenFL17}.

+Our observations that helping can be leveraged for recovery resemble the usage of re-entrant and idempotent helping for lock-free memory reclamation in lock-free data structures~\cite{DBLP:conf/podc/Brown15}.

 Our recoverable implementations---as well as the original, non-recoverable implementations---rely on garbage collectors that correctly recycle memory once it becomes unreachable.
-This naturally motivates the question of implementing recoverable memory managers, which we plan to investigate in future work.
+This naturally motivates the question of implementing lock-free recoverable memory managers~\cite{Bhandari:2016:MFR:3022671.2984019,RamalheteCFC19}, which we plan to investigate in future work.
 Another research avenue we plan to pursue is further experimental evaluation of our recoverable implementations, in particular, the interaction of the NVRAM with system caches.